maddockz/wikifun/README.md

-* The ultimate goal is to practice Naive Bayes classification on Wikipedia articles by attempting to automatically determine from the text of the article whether the topic the article falls in a 'History' category.
+* The ultimate goal is to practice Naive Bayes classification on Wikipedia articles by attempting to automatically determine from the text of the article whether the topic the article is in a category containing the word 'history'.

   In the first stage, we extract/transform/load a Wikipedia archive dump into a MySQL database.
 (Since the dump is large, this is time-consuming.)

   Then a naive bayes model is fit to the data.
-We later shall compare this to a
+We later shall compare this to a more sophisticated hierarchical model.

 * Version 1.0